 If you have found a kitten before their weaning period is complete (perhaps due to abandonment), you may need to bathe them if they have potential hazards on their coat.
 This is only to be done if absolutely necessary as the process of bathing can spread bacteria in some cases.

 Bathing an adult cat

-Although some breeds are more fond of water than others, they don't generally care for them.
+Although some breeds are more fond of water than others, they don't generally care for it.
 Even touching their body with water can be stressful.
 Setting them in water can be panic inducing.
-This means even getting to the stage where you would apply soap or shampoo will be difficult.
-They may be likely to lash out or try to run and hide.
+This means even getting to the stage where you would apply soap or shampoo may be difficult.
+They are likely to lash out or try to run and hide.
 As a side note, it is important to remember that cats need shampoo specifically designed for felines.

 Unless they have been doused in hazardous substances, most cleaning of cats can be localized.
 This means taking a damp cloth and cleaning the area where they are dirty.
 Gently wash the area and be sure to calm your cat as you do this.
 You can even find some dry shampoo for cats which completely avoid wetting your kitty in the first place.

 Technically, you can bathe a cat on the same day as you have your cat vaccinated.
 However, there are two main reasons why you shouldn't: